ciarandg/reciprocity/README.md

 1. `setup`: Confirms that external dependencies are available, and builds the custom Ollama model if not yet available
 2. `read`: Takes one or more `-i <path>` options to PDF or image files that comprise a single recipe, uses [Tesseract OCR](https://tesseract-ocr.github.io/) via [pytesseract](https://pypi.org/project/pytesseract/) to convert them into plaintext, and writes them to `stdout`
 3. `format`: Takes plaintext via `stdin` or reads from a file provided via a `-i <path>` option, builds a custom Ollama model if not yet available, and then uses that model to coerce the input plaintext into the [built-in Markdown template](./reciprocity/data/template.txt)
+3. `watch`: Launches a daemon that monitors an input directory at `-i <path>` for new files, reads them via OCR, formats them with an Ollama model, and writes them to an output directory at `-o <path>`.

 ## Examples